 Alternate Trails from Doolin to the Cliffs of Moher

 The official Doolin to Cliffs of Moher walking trail is marked by arrows.
-Often there are parallel trails that are slightly elevated and closer to the edge that offer better views.
-These trails meet back up with the main trail.
-Using any of these trails at your own risk.
+Often there are parallel paths that are slightly elevated and closer to the edge that offer better views.
+Using any of these is at your own risk.

 Most Popular Cliffs of Moher Viewing Point